tisztamo/Junior/docs/descriptor.md

 ## Attributes referencing .md files

 When a yaml attribute refers to an existing file, its content will be used.
-For example, the line `task: prompt/task/feature/implement.md` in the example yaml refers to an existing markdown file and its content is injected into the task.
+For example, the line `task: prompt/task/feature/implement.md` in the example yaml refers to an existing markdown file and its content is injected into the task section of the prompt.

-Here's the content of prompt/task/feature/implement.md as a supplement to the example:
+## Template Files

 ```
 Implement the following feature!